PolusAI/image-tools/polus-zo1-segmentation-plugin/README.md

 # ZO1 Border Segmentation

+This plugin segments cell borders when fluorescently labeled for zonula occluden-1 (ZO1) tight junction protein, but it should work on any epithelial cells labeled for proteins that highlight cell borders while leaving the cell body dark.
+The magnifications this was trained on varied from 10x to 40x, so it should work well on a wide range of magnifications.

-This plugin segments cell borders when fluorescently labeled for ZO1 tight junction protein.
-A neural network is used for segmentation, and it was trained on cells retinal pigment epithelial cells from multiple organisms, from multiple labs, different microscopes, and at multiple magnifications.
+The segmentation algorithm is a neural network, and it was trained on cells retinal pigment epithelial cells from multiple organisms, from multiple labs, different microscopes, and at multiple magnifications.
 The neural network used in this plugin was originally reported in the publication ["Deep learning predicts function of live retinal pigment epithelium from quantitative microscopy"](https://www.jci.org/articles/view/131187).

+The data used to train the neural network is freely available [here](https://doi.org/doi:10.18434/T4/1503229).

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).